-RCSAT's strategic plan is to increase the number of academy schools within its control from 3 to 6 in the foreseeable future, but the lack of Government focus on academisation has meant that the pressure on schools to convert has diminished.
-This changed in April 2022, resulting in a number of enquiries from other schools, which are being considered.
+RCSAT's strategic plan was to increase the number of academy schools within its control from 3 to 6 in the foreseeable future, but the lack of Government focus on academisation has meant that the pressure on schools to convert has diminished.
+This plan changed in September 2024, resulting in exploring the transfer of RCSAT into a larger trust.
+Chester Dicoese Academies Trust was selected as an appropriate trust for a transfer.
+The process of adding schools to the Trust continues to be challenging and so therefore other options needed to be considered at length.

-The Board continues to advocate and discuss with other schools considering joining RCSAT and looking towards other options for expanding the influence and ethos of RCSAT.
+The Board continues to advocate and discuss with other schools considering joining RCSAT but has made substantial movements towards the merger into Chester Diocese Academies Trust.